marko2606/p3/README.md

 ```

-Webpack will bundle our files into dist/bundle.js and also create a copy of index.html based on our configuration(Dinamicly change title from webpack);
+Webpack will bundle our files into dist/bundle.js and also create a copy of index.html based on our configuration (dynamically change title from webpack);

 run build

 open index.html in dist

 ### Install rimraf [link](https://www.npmjs.com/package/clean-webpack-plugin)

-rimraf will delete all previous bundle files everytime when we run webpack.
+rimraf will delete all previous bundle files every time when we run webpack.

 ```
 npm install --save-dev rimraf